Paul McNamara: Life in the Slow Lane

 When I started at DNOA, I wondered if maybe I would not sing anymore.
 I had a sort of identity crisis, because people would say “What do you do?”
 I kept coming back to the same answer, which is: I am a singer.
 And a singer sings.
 So I should.
 That is a huge part of my identity and of who I am.
 So that is why when I decided to continue to sing, it meant making very clear discerning choices about the repertoire.
 I am just about to enter my 60th year.
 I just turned 59.
 I am making repertoire choices which are compatible with everything else in my life and I feel incredibly lucky.

 I also think it is important that I rode the road.
 It changes the dynamic with the singers I come in contact with.
 It makes a difference as to whether one is still really actively auditioning and singing.
-When I do audition training, it is the difference between saying “my last audition was in April” as opposed to saying “my last audition was when I was signing at Carnegie Hall years ago.”
+When I do audition training, it is the difference between saying “my last audition was in April” as opposed to saying “my last audition was when I was singing at Carnegie Hall years ago.”

 To go back and tie this to repertoire choices: most voice teachers and coaches, for all their knowledge, never actually audition and most of them are never involved in casting.
 A voice teacher might wish you the job but they are not going to be giving it to you, and that is also one of the key miscalculations when it comes to auditions and choice of repertoire.